Almost optimum $\ell$-covering of $\mathbb{Z}_n$: Introduction

-First, we improve the estimate for $\phi(n,\ell)$.
-This value is tightly connected with how many times an element is covered by segments, which is also connected with how large a $\ell$-covering has to be.
-Second, we use $\mathcal{S}_\ell(\Z^*_n)$ to cover more than just $\Z^*_n$.
-It might be the case that a small number of segments in $\mathcal{S}_\ell(\Z^*_n)$ can cover $\Z_{n,d}$ for many $d$, simultaneously.
-Therefore it would decrease the number of segments required for the cover.
-This change can shave off a $\log \log n$ factor.
-Finally, we need to handle the case when $\ell$ is large.
-Clever choices are required to make sure we can shave off the $\log \log n$ factor while maintaining the set of divisors involved in the segments are small.
+Our approach can extend the applicable range to all $\ell$, and also eliminates the extra $\log \log n$ factor.
+There are two steps: First, we improve the estimate for $\phi(n,\ell)$.
+This improvement alone is sufficient to handle the cases when $\ell$ is relatively small compared to $n$.
+Second, we show that, roughly, a small $\ell'$-covering of $\D_n$ with some additional nice properties implies a small $\ell$-covering of $\Z_n$, where $\ell'$ is some number not too small compared to $\ell$.
+This change can shave off the $\log \log n$ factor.

-\paragraph{Organization}
+\paragraph*{Organization}

-The paper is organized as follows. \Cref{sec:prelim} are the preliminaries, which contains all the necessary number theory backgrounds. \Cref{sec:numbertheory} describes some number theoretical results on bounding $\phi(n,\ell)$ and finding a large divisor of $n$ with linear divisor sum. \Cref{sec:bounds} proves the main theorem that $f(n,\ell) = O(\frac{n}{\ell}\log n)$, discuss its construction, and also provides a lower bound.
+The paper is organized as follows. \Cref{sec:prelim} contains the necessary number theory background. \Cref{sec:numbertheory} describes some number theoretical results on bounding $\phi(n,\ell)$, finding a large divisor of $n$ with a linear divisor sum, and covering of $\D_n$. \Cref{sec:bounds} proves the main theorem that $f(n,\ell) = O(\frac{n}{\ell}\log n)$, discusses its construction, and also provides a lower bound.